 As for the -pull mechanisms, according to Zhang (2008), many seniors would like to continue to fulfill their life by making good use of their invaluable human capital and wisdom.
 After working numerous years in life, seniors have accumulated abundant working experience, management skills, wisdom, networks and business ties, and they tend to be more ethical and loyal.
 Seniors also have better language skills.
 Human capital is the driver for our current economy, the knowledge economy.
 In this context, seniors with skills and human capital are a particularly valuable asset to our economy.
-Regardless of the -push or -pull mechanisms that lead to selfemployment, self-employment could provide a way for older people to utilize their human capital to produce income for their own needs and benefit the overall economy (Zhang, 2008).
+Regardless of the employment, self-employment could provide a way for older people to utilize their human capital to produce income for their own needs and benefit the overall economy (Zhang, 2008).